anjalirj27/classmate/README.md

 # classmate
-This is for Git &amp; GitHub.
+This is for Git &amp; GitHub class.